18xx introduction

 Remove n18io crate

-It is possible to use features to enable/disable (de)serialisation, which would remove the need for the n18io
+It is possible to use features to enable/disable (de)serialisation, which would remove the need for the n18io crate.

 To include/exclude both serde and serde_json we need to define a single feature that enables/disables both crates: